coursera/courseraresearchexports/README.rst

     courseraresearchexports containers create --export_request_id $EXPORT_REQUEST_ID

-This will download the data export and load all the data into the database present on the container, so this may take some time depending on the size of your export.
+This will download the data export and load all the data into the database running on the container.
+This may take some time depending on the size of your export.
 To create a docker container with an already downloaded export (please decompress the archive first)::

     courseraresearchexports containers create --export_data_folder /path/to/data_export/